beeware/gbulb/README.md

 # gbulb - a PEP 3156 event loop based on GLib

+# Please note that this project is unmaintained.
+If you are interested in taking ownership, please discuss on https://github.com/nathan-hoad/gbulb/issues/32

 [![Build Status](http://drone.getoffmalawn.com/api/badges/nathan-hoad/gbulb/status.svg)](http://drone.getoffmalawn.com/nathan-hoad/gbulb)

 Gbulb is a Python library that implements a [PEP 3156][PEP3156] interface for